 Horse Focus Camp

+Riding...
 This is the horse lover's dream...
-Riders spend at least half day every day on horseback.
-The other half of each day fills with other horse experiences and learning more about horses, building relationships with the animals, caring for them and working with them from the ground up.
+Riders spend a double-long activity time on horseback every day.
+More of the day fills with other horse experiences and learning more about horses, building relationships with the animals, caring for them and working with them from the ground up.
 Days round out with ropes course challenges and choices from all the other activities.

 The Horses...
-The Colorado Mountain Ranch horses are well-trained, have good dispositions and a liking for people.
+The Colorado Mountain Ranch horses are well-trained and are treated with kindness.
+Therefore, they generally have good dispositions and a liking for people.
 They are strong and steady, come in all colors and sizes, and are kept shod for our rocky terrain.
-Our horses belong to us, so each horse is like family - old friends with us year after year.
+Our horses belong to us, so each horse is like family - old friends with us and the campers year after year.
 The local mountain country is wide open for exploring the pine and aspen forests and wildflower meadows in "Old West" style.
 At The Colorado Mountain Ranch, folks can still just "get out and ride."

-Gentle Approach...
-Mike Walker has directed the Western Riding programs at The Colorado Mountain Ranch for over 35 years.
-His gentle, natural approach emphasizes communication, respect, balance and enjoyment.
+Gentle Approach and Mike Walker...
+Mike has directed the Western Riding programs at The Colorado Mountain Ranch for over 35 years.
+His gentle, natural approach emphasizes communication, respect, trust, balance, and enjoyment - for both horse and human.
 Mike has developed his own eclectic "horse-whisperer" approach to training and riding through practice and study with famous trainers beginning with originals Tom Dorrance and Ray Hunt.
+He builds a partnership rather than dominates, works with horses rather than breaks them, and builds a unity of mind, body, and spirit with the horse.
+His ways with horses are similar to those popularized by the "natural horsemanship" approach of Pat Parelli and Buck Branaman.
 Many horse people today refer to Mike as "the best horseman" they know.
 One of Mike's special gifts is sharing his horsemanship knowledge and abilities with others, especially children.

-Ground work... includes animal training, routine health care, grooming and daily maintenance of riding horses, draft horses, goats, burros and mules.
-Become competent in bridling, saddling, catching and leading horses.
+Ground work... includes relating with the horses, routine health care, grooming and daily maintenance of riding horses, draft horses, mules, our mini horse Tina, and goats.
+Become competent in catching, leading, bridling, and saddling horses.

 "Equus"...
 (Means "Horse" in Latin) Sit around at the barn and share interesting facts about horses.
-Learn about breeds, colors and conformation of horses, as well as various riding styles and events.
+Learn about breeds, colors, conformation, and history of horses, as well as various riding styles and events.

 Ride Like the Wind!...
-Riders gain confidence with riding each gate progressively, starting with the walk, then the trot, then the canter.
-Each rider canters his or her horse on a designated stretch of trail or road one at a time, for safety and to receive individualized pointers.
+Riders gain confidence with riding each gate progressively, starting with the walk, then the trot, then the lope.
+Each rider canters his or her horse on a designated stretch of trail or road one at a time to maximize safety and to receive individualized pointers.

-Longer Rides ...
-For Horse Focus campers, horseback ride times are at least two hours every day.
+Longer Rides...
+For Horse Focus campers, horseback ride times are generally two hours every day.
 When rides are scheduled for a ride group, those campers do not participate in the daily morning or afternoon gatherings for flag-raising and flag-lowering, songs and sharing.
-Instead, they just get out and ride!
+Instead, they just head on over to the Barn in the morning and stay out longer for their afternoon ride.

 Important Prerequisites ...